sammcj/github-app-installation-token/README.md

 outputs:
   token:
     description: A valid token representing the Application that can be used to access what the Application has been scoped to access.
+  permissions_requested:
+    description: The permissions that were requested for the token, if not specified will be your default permissions.
+  permissions_granted:
+    description: The permissions that were granted for the token.
+  expires_at:
+    description: The date and time that the token will expire in UTC.
 ```

 ## Requirements